Ucombinator/jaam/README.md

     [error] (run-main-0) java.lang.RuntimeException: Assertion failed.

-If this happens, ensure that only Java 1.7 is visible, then delete the contents of `javacache/` and rerun `./classGrabber.sh`.
+If you see this error, delete the contents of `javacache/` and rerun `./classGrabber.sh`, ensuring that you are running classGrabber with only Java 1.7 visible (see the discussion of JAVA_HOME above).

-For example, on OS X this command may look like:

-JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home/ ./classGrabber.sh

 ## Usage

 ### Default Mode

+It is important to make sure that the sbt command below is run with JAVA_HOME set to Java 1.7 (see discussion above related to JAVA_HOME).

 Simply run: